Introduction to Quality Assurance Plan

 On keeping the Quality Assurance plan active, take it as a live document that provides outcomes and changes until the project team certifies it for the final stage.

-The main purpose of the QA plan should serve in meeting the goals, objectives, and policies.
-This way, any changes in question by the overall team could be discussed, and it achieves real client expectations.
+The primary goal of the QA plan should be to help the team meet its objectives, goals, and policies.
+Any changes or concerns raised by the team should be discussed to ensure alignment with real client expectations.

 For examining any results, it’s always best to have meticulous practice with a quality assurance plan sample to understand the product necessity better.